 The 2-Minute Rule: Lower the Bar to Zero

-Stanford behavior scientist BJ Fogg systematized the 2-Minute Rule as the centerpiece of his Tiny Habits method.
+The 2-Minute Rule originates with David Allen's Getting Things Done and was popularized by James Clear in Atomic Habits.
+Stanford behavior scientist BJ Fogg's Tiny Habits method rests on the same insight.
 The principle: make the action so small the brain cannot generate a refusal.
 This bypasses the defensive avoidance loop entirely.

 3 Design Principles

-The crucial reframe: action precedes motivation, not the other way around.
-Mukai et al. (2020) at Kyoto University found that the nucleus accumbens activates approximately 8 minutes after an action begins.
-The first 2 minutes feeling unmotivated is not a sign you should stop.
+Action precedes motivation, not the other way around.
+Mukai et al. (2020) at Kyoto University found that the nucleus accumbens (the brain's reward and motivation center) activates approximately 8 minutes after an action begins.
+Feeling unmotivated for the first 2 minutes is not a sign you should stop.
 It is the normal, expected state of a brain that has not yet warmed up.

 Morning Protocol: 10 Minutes to Restore Dopamine Sensitivity